lofar-astron/PiLL/README.md

 The script LBA_pipeline.py automatically creates the pipeline.cfg and clusterdesc file and is replacing the directories of the pipeline.parset in a convenient way (for single node use only).
 If you do not use LBA_pipeline.py make sure that the plugins folder is properly listed in your pipeline.cfg.

+The script H5parm_exporter.py has been altered in order to accept ; as separator (to make it work with the genericpipeline).